Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * |-can| &mdash; either locative suffix or optative ending depending on the vowel length.
 The optative ending, shorter 'a', would require the phrase 'xiteotican': "May you all become divinities"; logically, this is the locative ending.
 * |teoti| + |-hua-| => "Divinities/the divine come into being" or "it becomes divine/they become divinities"
 * | teotihua | + | can | => | teotihuacan | &mdash; "Place where divinities/the divine come into being." or "Place where people/things become divine/divinities."

+From the various lines evidence I've come upon (linguistic, trade networks, patterns of people moving, and shifting aliances), I believe the ancient name of this would have been the Tutunakú word "Tamawánchan" which translates into "at the place of buying".

 Articles